elixir-crawly/crawly/docs/README.md

 avoid cases when your spiders are putting harm on the scrapped websites.
 As it's mentioned here: https://blog.scrapinghub.com/2016/08/25/how-to-crawl-the-web-politely-with-scrapy#comments-listing

-1. A polite crawler respects robots.txt
+1. A polite crawler respects robots.txt.
-2. A polite crawler never degrades a website’s performance
+2. A polite crawler never degrades a website’s performance.
-3. A polite crawler identifies its creator with contact information
+3. A polite crawler identifies its creator with contact information.
-4. A polite crawler is not a pain in the buttocks of system administrators
+4. A polite crawler is not a pain in the buttocks of system administrators.

 # Installation guide
 ---

-Crawly requires Elixir v1.4 and higher.
+Crawly requires Elixir v1.7 or higher.
 In order to make a Crawly project execute the following steps:

 1. Generate an new Elixir project: `mix new <project_name> --sup`
 2. Add Crawly to you mix.exs file
     ```elixir
     def deps do
-        [{:crawly, "~> 0.1"}]
+        [{:crawly, "~> 0.5.0"}]
     end
     ```
 3. Fetch crawly: `mix deps.get`